 - (2) Use of Optional Electromagnetic Brake - The optional electromagnetic brake of AX4000 Series requires a response time between about 150 and 250msec.
-(Refer to Table 14.6.)
+(Refer to Table 14.5.)
 The traveling time requires a settling time between 50 and 200msec for settling at the target position in addition to the programmed traveling time.
 Take these times into consideration when examining the mechanical timing.

 For the recommended circuit with an electromagnetic brake, refer to Chapter 3.
-"SYSTEM CONFIGURATION AND WIRING."
+"SYSTEM CONFIGURATION AND WIRING".

-The optional electromagnetic brake is to increase the CAUTION: retention force of the stopped output axis.
+• The optional electromagnetic brake is to increase the /!
+CAUTION: retention force of the stopped output axis.
 Do not use it to decelerate or stop a rotating output axis.
 To pass a shaft through the hollow hole of the model equipped with an electromagnetic brake, use a non-magnetic material (such as SUS303).
 If a magnetic material (such as S45C) is used, the shaft will be magnetized, causing stuck iron powder on the equipment or giving magnetic effects on peripheral devices.
 Note that the magnetic force of the electromagnetic brake may cause stuck iron powder or effects on measuring instruments, sensors or other devices.
 Due to the timing issue of the brake, position deviation may result.
 Apply the brake after the output axis is stopped completely.

-(3) For a System Equipped with an External Braking Mechanism

-To use an external brake or to forcibly restrict the output axis of the actuator, use an NC code ("M68": Brake application, "M69": Brake release) in the NC program in the stopped state (execute "M68" in the stopped state, or execute "M69" before start of a travel).
-These NC codes turn on or off the integral loop of the servo system besides brake control, and they avoid overloads of the actuator.
+(3) For a System Equipped with an External Braking Mechanism To use an external brake or to forcibly restrict the output axis of the actuator, use an M code ("M68": Brake application, "M69": Brake release) in the NC program.
+If the brake is applied (M68) after the movement is stopped, the integral control of the servo system is stopped, thereby preventing the actuator from being overloaded.
+Build the NC program to release the brake (M69) before executing movement NC codes.
 As well, oscillation may be caused if the external brake is not rigid enough.
 Use a rigid brake.
 For details, refer to Chapter 3.
 "SYSTEM CONFIGURATION AND WIRING" and Chapter 8.
-"APPLICATION EXAMPLES."
+"APPLICATION EXAMPLES".